 They have proved to be an effective way to get in touch with people and maintain connections, whether for personal use or business use.

-So now that you know about “how many emails does the average person receive per day in 2022?” and the latest facts about email, the next time you receive an email, you can be sure to identify the purpose of the email and not fall prey to malicious content.
+So now that you know all about how many emails he average person receives per day in 2024, and the latest facts about email, the next time you receive an email, you can be sure to identify the purpose of the email and not fall prey to malicious content.